siddcyber/BhavCopyAutomation/README.md

 10. If you want the program to start with startup then click on "download on system startup" in the BhavCopyAutoSettings.exe

+update:
+1. new function to search the internet and skip past the holidays in the year implemented.